zandax online course logo

 Our thoughts can have a huge impact on everything we say and do in life.

-When you work at becoming a more assertive person, you are better able to identify and understand negative thinking and overcome it.
+When you work at becoming a more assertive person, you' re better able to identify and understand negative thinking and overcome it.
 Being assertive can remind you that you have the ability to overcome obstacles and achieve things when you really put your mind to it.

-It's this ability to feel that you can overcome obstacles that helps prevent anger.
-One of the primary causes of anger is a prevention of obtaining something.
-So now, instead of feeling that you cannot attain something, you feel like you're in a situation that can be improved.
+It's this ability to feel that you can overcome obstacles that helps prevent anger, too.
+A major cause of anger is the sense that something is unobtainable or beyond control.
+So now, instead of feeling that you can't get something (or somewhere) you feel like you're in a situation that can be improved.

 Although it may not seem to make sense, having an assertive attitude can actually make you a better listener.
 When you are able to better control how you choose to listen and interpret what people are saying to you, you will have a better grasp on miscommunications when they inevitably occur.

-It works on both sides of a relationship too, because if you are more assertive and better at listening, you can create an environment where you and other people feel much more satisfied and happier.
+It works on both sides of a relationship too, because if you're more assertive and better at listening, you can create an environment where you and other people feel much more satisfied and happier.

-And where you're more satisfied and happy, you're less liable to getting angry.
+And where you're more satisfied and happy, you're less liable to get angry!

 Assertiveness enables you to successfully set goals and achieve them.

-When you are passive, you may keep saying you will do this or do that, but never actually put forward the effort or put yourself out there to achieve.
+When you're passive, you may keep saying that you'll do this or do that, but never actually put in the effort or put yourself out there to achieve it.

-However, having assertiveness means that you will take the initiative and will have a better idea of what you want and how to get it.
-When other people are involved, it means you will also be able to communicate and work with them to get the help you need to achieve certain goals.
+However, having assertiveness means that you'll actually take the initiative and have a better idea of what you want - and how to get it.
+When other people are involved, it means you'll also be able to communicate and work with them to get the help you need to achieve your goals.

-Often people make the mistake of being too aggressive and although they may achieve what they want, it is often at the expense of others.
+People often make the mistake of letting their passion, their determination, lead them into being too aggressive.
+When this happens, they may achieve what they want, but it's often at the expense of relationships.
+Because other people don't like it.

-And I've actually already said it, prevention of obtaining goals is a trigger for anger.
-So an improved ability to set and achieve goals will remove those triggers.
+As we've already said, the prevention of obtaining goals is a trigger for anger.
+So having more ability to set and achieve goals will remove those triggers.

 Less Depressed and Anxious